adamfowleruk/mljs/planning.md

 ## Upcoming releases

-Targets for 0.7 (May 2013 tidy up edition)
+Targets for 0.8 (Jul 2013)
  - IN PROGRESS Widgets: Search widgets, and overarching search page widget UI layer over mljs in browser, including custom result rendering plugins (search bar, facets, results, paging, sorting)
   - Sorting widget actions
   - More... all... links in facets
   - DONE BUG: one page too many in results if results are multiple of page size (i.e. 30 gives you 4 pages, not 3)
-  - BUG: multi word facet selection causes search to be limited to first word only (no quotes) -> query parser, not facet issue
+  - DONE BUG: multi word facet selection causes search to be limited to first word only (no quotes) -> query parser, not facet issue
+  - Get snippeting mode working by default
  - DONE Core: support XML returned as well as JSON
   - DONE Search result content (within JSON results, not as XML results)
  - DONE Widgets: Update search samples to include one set of mixed XML and JSON documents